King Round Robin

 -Lazy debating.
 Interact with defense, don't just give me the argument that you have "risk of offense" and hope to win my ballot

--Rudeness.
-This includes racist/sexist/homophobic and other hateful language and arguments.
-Debate is supposed to be educational and safe, and such language and behavior undermines that purpose
+-Racist/sexist/homophobic and other hateful language and arguments.
+Debate is supposed to be educational and safe, and such language and behavior undermine that purpose.
+I will not hesitate to drop you if I feel like it is necessary

 Noah Mengisteab Paradigm